-The term "backyard breeder" is sometimes used to describe dog breeders with little experience or knowledge, substandard conditions of care, as well as lack of selective breeding.
+The term "backyard breeder" is sometimes used to describe dog breeders with little experience or knowledge, substandard conditions of care, and a lack of selective breeding.
 Backyard breeders typically breed dogs without taking the time to make good genetic matches or have dogs registered with the appropriate kennel club or breed club.

-Some breeders are just looking to make a profit off of so-called purebred dogs that they own.
+Some breeders are just looking to make a profit off of the so-called purebred dogs that they own.
 They may let dogs reproduce freely without knowledge of their family histories (health and behavioral, in particular).
 They pay little or no attention to genetic health issues in both the parents and the puppies.
 They often charge less money for the puppies than a responsible breeder, but still more money than they should (no one should pay for puppies that were bred carelessly).
 These dogs may seem less expensive, but in the long run, you may end up paying more for these dogs when health issues develop.
 In many cases, these breeders will not take their puppies back if something goes wrong.
 Never trust a breeder who won't guarantee the puppies.

 There are other cases where someone has dogs that were accidentally bred and a litter of puppies was the result, or a family decided to breed its dogs "just one time" or "just for fun."
 These methods are not recommended, as the result could be unhealthy and/or unwanted puppies.
 These people are not usually aware of the fact that their actions are unethical.
 However, if they try to charge money for the puppies, it is unethical behavior.